serverlessunicorn/ServerlessNetworkingClients/docs/FAQ.md

 The Serverless Networking client code is open source and free of charge.
 Currently, AWS does not charge data transfer fees for data sent between functions, and so data transferred using Serverless Networking is also free of additional charges.
 Forming connections between functions requires a NAT Punching coordinator; ServerlessTech offers a fully hosted NAT Punching service with a free tier, free beta evaluation mode, and modest pay-per-connect rates for production accounts.
 You can also deploy your own serverless NAT Punching coordinator.

 1. _How fast is Serverless Networking?_
-Serverless Networking adds a reliability layer to UDP sockets; it generally performs as good or better than TCP/IP communication. _Note that network bandwidth is determined by your cloud vendor's hypervisor and operating system settings._
+Serverless Networking adds a reliability layer to UDP sockets; it generally performs as good or better than TCP/IP communication. _Note that network bandwidth is determined by your cloud vendor._

 1. _How is Serverless Networking licensed?_
 Serverless Networking and the udt4 library offer an enterprise-friendly BSD license.